ChiragChaudhari0608/Finance_tracker/frontend/README.md

 ## Available Scripts

 In the project directory, you can run:
+~ In backend folder run the following command to initialize node server
+### npm install init -y

+Run the following command in both frontend and backend Install necessary dependencies
+### npm install
+To start the application
 ### `npm start`

 Runs the app in the development mode.\